-I've taken the BPI A-HD pump generator a few times, borrowing from my gym buddies.
+I’ve taken the BPI A-HD pump generator a few times, borrowing from my gym buddies.
 Each time the conclusion was similar.
-It's a high quality stuff that provides enough energy lasting for a few hours straight.
-Though the pump wasn't that powerful, yet it was something that is perfectly suitable for amateurs and recreational bodybuilders.
+It’s high-quality stuff that provides enough energy to last for a few hours straight.
+Though the pump wasn’t that powerful, yet it was something that is perfectly suitable for amateurs and recreational bodybuilders.

 If you feel the added stimulant isn’t for you, you don’t require that massive energy push for your workouts; BPI A-HD is your thing.
 Here are the pros and cons of this product.

 - Jitters-free supplement

 - Contains artificial sweetener